MindTouch/mindtouch-http.php/README.md

 foreach($mutableHeaders as $header => $values) {
     foreach($values as $value) {

-        // HTTP headers can have multiple stored values (though normally sent via an HTTP client as comma separated on a single HTTP header line) echo "{$header}: {$value}";
+        // HTTP headers can have multiple stored values
+        // ...though normally sent via an HTTP client as comma separated on a single HTTP header line echo "{$header}: {$value}";
     }
 }

-// also we can merge the two sets of Headers (the original and the mutated one) to create a brand new object containing the values of both
+// also we can merge the two sets of Headers (the original and the mutated one)
+// ...to create a brand new object containing the values of both
 $mergedHeaders = $headers->toMergedHeaders($mutableHeaders);

-// we've built out a pretty complex HTTP client now, but what if we want a client with a different URL but everything else the same?
+// we've built out a pretty complex HTTP client now
+// ...but what if we want a client with a different URL but everything else the same?
 $alternateApiPlug = $plug->withUri(XUri::newFromString('https://deki.example.com/@api/deki'));

-// we are going to invoke an HTTP request, maybe there is some logic we want to perform at the moment the HTTP request is about to be sent?
+// we are going to invoke an HTTP request
+// ...maybe there is some logic we want to perform at the moment the HTTP request is about to be sent?
 $plug = $plug->withPreInvokeCallback(function(XUri $uri, IHeaders $headers) {

-    // last chance to change the URL or HTTP headers before the request is made (URL and HTTP headers for the single request invocation can be mutated, this will not affect the URL or HTTP headers configured in the plug)
+    // last chance to change the URL or HTTP headers before the request is made
+    // ...URL and HTTP headers for the single request invocation can be mutated
+    // ...this will not affect the URL or HTTP headers configured in the plug
     $headers->toMutableHeaders()->addHeader('something', 'contextual');
 });